soxueren/atsd/api/sql/examples/regularize.md

 | 2016-09-18T14:04:26.000Z | 100.0 |
 ```

-Without the `INTERPOLATE` transformation, raw values can be filtered out with the `value` condition as usual.
+Without the `WITH INTERPOLATE` clause, the `WHERE` clause filters raw values.

 ```sql
 SELECT datetime, value